Santanu8962/SANTANUSAHOO/README.md

-# SANTANU EV Geographic Market Segmentation & Forecasting (India)
+#  EV Geographic Market Segmentation & Forecasting (India)

 This project performs **state-wise market analysis** and **electric vehicle (EV) sales forecasting** across India using data from 2014 to 2024.
 It includes **clustering**, **geographic visualizations**, and a powerful **XGBoost-based time-aware regression model** to predict future EV sales.